 The Government of Armenia has an ambitious vision of development of Armenia, some provisions of which were outlined in the speech of Prime Minister of RA Nikol Pashinyan of August 5 in Stepanakert.

-The strategy of Armenia’s transformation is a result of a brave mind, and all those serving their nation and motherland, including members of Armenia’s diplomatic service, should bear that.
+The strategy of Armenia’s transformation is a result of an ambitious mind, all those serving their nation and motherland, including the members of Armenia’s diplomatic service, are bearers of that.

-We can implement all of this if all of us together believe and are confident about our power.
-We are initiating and bear responsibility not only for the relations with the host countries but also each of you bears responsibility for the whole system and our common state mission.
-Our success will depend on the level of engagement and consistency, initiation and devotion of each of you.
-And the success of the Ministry of foreign affairs is the security, development and dignified place of Armenia in the international arena.
+We can accomplish all of this if we all believe and trust our strengths together.
+We are the initiators and we bear responsibility not only for relations with the host countries but each of you is also responsible for our entire system and generally for our state mission.
+Our overall success will depend on how engaged and consistent, initiative and dedicated each of you are.
+And the success of the Foreign Ministry is the security, development and dignity of the Republic of Armenia in the international fora.

-So, I will require skills, ability, devotion, professionalism from you expressed by serious practical results for the benefit of our nation and our statehood.
+So, I will ask for skills, ability, devotion, professionalism from you expressed by serious practical results for the benefit of our nation and our statehood.